Public subnets route to IGW, private subnets do not

 def audit_security_groups(vpc_id: str): ec2 = boto3.client("ec2") response = ec2.describe_security_groups( Filters=[{"Name": "vpc-id", "Values": [vpc_id]}] ) findings = [] for sg in response["SecurityGroups"]: for rule in sg.get("IpPermissions", []): from_port = rule.get("FromPort", 0) to_port = rule.get("ToPort", 0) for ip_range in rule.get("IpRanges", []): cidr = ip_range.get("CidrIp", "") # Flag rules that allow OT ports from broad ranges if cidr == "0.0.0.0/0" and any( from_port <= p <= to_port for p in OT_PORTS ): findings.append({ "sg": sg["GroupId"], "name": sg["GroupName"], "port_range": f"{from_port}-{to_port}", "source": cidr, }) return findings

-findings = audit_security_groups("vpc-0123456789abcdef0")for f in findings: print(f"WARNING: {f['sg']} ({f['name']}) allows ports {f['port_range']} " f"from {f['source']}")if not findings: print("No overly permissive OT port rules found.")A security group that allows Modbus TCP (port 502) from 0.0.0.0/0 is a critical finding.
+findings = audit_security_groups("vpc-0123456789abcdef0")for f in findings: print(f"FINDING: {f['sg']} ({f['name']}) allows ports {f['port_range']} " f"from {f['source']}")if not findings: print("No overly permissive OT port rules found.")A security group allowing Modbus TCP (port 502) from 0.0.0.0/0 is a significant finding.
 Modbus has no authentication.
-Exposing it to the internet gives any attacker full read/write access to PLC registers.
+Exposing Modbus to the internet gives an attacker full read/write access to PLC registers.

 Place databases and application servers in private subnets.
 Place load balancers and NAT gateways in public subnets.

-Security groups are stateful, NACLs are not
+Security groups are stateful, NACLs are stateless

 Security groups allow return traffic automatically.
 NACLs require explicit rules for both directions.